- Indigenous Journalism and Communications (INJC) 1-year certificate.

 This course is designed to assist students to improve their skills and confidence as effective communicators in an organizational context.
 Students will explore the issues faced by organizations in communicating internally with employees and externally with diverse publics.
 The course focuses equally on oral and written communications.

-The INCA Diploma - Required courses
+Indigenous Communication Arts Diploma - Required courses

 |Arts Core Requirements|

 |3.0||Any course in MATH, STAT, CS (except CS 100), ECON 224, PHIL 150, 352, 450, 452, 460, SOST 201|